-Fishery-independent data are generated each year by the IPHC's Fishery-Independent Setline Survey (FISS), covering most of the range of Pacific halibut habitat from the northern Bering Sea and Aleutian Islands to California, and depths of 20-275 fathoms (Soderlund et al. 2012; Figure 1).
-The FISS generates catch rate information, as well as biological samples from individual fish sampled randomly from the catch including: sex, length, age, maturity, the presence of prior hooking injury, and beginning in 2019 individual fish weights.
-Data are initially compiled by IPHC Regulatory Area, aggregated to the four Biological Regions (Seitz et al. 2017): Region 2 (Areas 2A, 2B, and 2C), Region 3 (Areas 3A, 3B), Region 4 (4A, 4CDE) and Region 4B, and finally to the coastwide level.
+Fishery-independent data are generated each year by the IPHC's Fishery-Independent Setline Survey (FISS), selecting annual stations from an 1890-station design (IPHC-2022-AM098-09) covering the range of Pacific halibut habitat in Convention waters from the northern Bering Sea and Aleutian Islands to California, and depths of 10-400 fathoms (Figure 1).
+The FISS generates catch rate information, as well as biological data from individual fish sampled randomly from the catch, including sex, weight, length, age, maturity, and the presence of prior hooking injury.
+Data are initially compiled by IPHC Regulatory Area, aggregated to the four Biological Regions (Seitz et al. 2017), Region 2 (Areas 2A, 2B, and 2C), Region 3 (Areas 3A, 3B), Region 4 (4A, 4CDE) and Region 4B, and finally to the coastwide level.